 These all led to various different teachings and heresies, and in many cases actual physical conflict.

 Persecution Against Christians

-Legal grounds often obscure – possibly the major issue was refusing to offer to the emperor, and being viewed as unpatriotic or even treasonous.
+Legal grounds were often obscure – possibly the major issue was refusing to offer to the emperor, and as a result being viewed as unpatriotic or even treasonous.

 - Writings from time of Emperor Trajan (98-117) indicated that the usual practice wasn’t to actively hunt Christians.
 However if a Christian were to be identified, he or she was given the opportunity to renounce their faith, with refusal likely meaning execution.